99.9%

 gave St. Louis a 7.1% chance of reaching the

+tournament.
 But when the season resumed the Blues

 caught lightning in a bottle.
 In their final